Microgreens are super fun and easy to grow for your birds. They're also a nutritious addition to their diet.

 Today we're sharing some household items that you can use to make economical toys for your parrots.

 In this video I show you how to make a straw foraging toy for your birds.
 I originally learned about this from the awesome Pamela Clark.
 You can stuff it with dried fruits and veggies, nuts, seeds and even pony beads for smaller birds.

 Foraging Trays are easy, fun and inexpensive to put together.
 You can buy shallow organizing trays at the dollar stores, Target, Wal-mart, heck even Walgreens probably has them.

 Does it seem like your parrot rejects every healthy thing you try to feed?
 Do you know what the key is to a picky parrot?
 Find out in this video!
-Hint: part of the puzzle is varying the WAYS we present foods to them can be just as important as varying the TYPES of foods we present.
+Hint: Part of the puzzle is varying the WAYS we present foods to them.
+This can be just as important as varying the TYPES of foods we present.

 What are parrot treat cups and foraging bombs?
 Check out how we make these easy time-saving treat cups!

 Enriching your parrots life is the key to a happy parrot.
 So, today I'm sharing with you 5 enrichment categories that will help you dream up LOTS of fun and creative activities for your birds.
 We're not saying you need provide EVERY type of enrichment into your birds life EVERY...